jeffctown/xcframework/README.md

 ### Compiling from source:

 You can also build from source by cloning this project and running `make install` (Xcode 11.0 beta 1 or later).
 Note: Running `make install` requires sudo permission to install the final executable.

+### Compiling from source without sudo:

+You can build from source and copy the executable yourself if you prefer to.
+Run `make installables` to output the final executable to `./.build/release/xcframework`.
+Feel free to use or copy the executable how you like.

 ## Quick Start